Origins of the Scottish Surname of Hope - Section 2.1.

-2.1 The Scottish Border Hopes prior to 1296 AD.
+2.1 The Scottish Border Hopes - Part 1 - prior to 1296 AD.

 (In 1016 the northern border of Northumbria was moved south to the River Tweed and the Northumbrian inhabitants north of the river found themselves in Scotland - the area we now know as the Scottish Borders.
 For more about the Scottish Border connection with Northumbria including the founding of the Scottish Flag and indeed also the founding of the Scottish Nation see Kingdom of Northumbria page on this site.)

 View of St Mary's Loch at the head of the Yarrow valley.
-The burn entering the loch in the foreground is the Summerhope Burn whhich originates in Summerhope.
+The burn entering the loch in the foreground is the Summerhope Burn that originates in Summerhope.
 Directly opposite amongst the clump of trees is Bowerhope farm at the entrance of Bowerhope - the hill on the left is Bowerhope Law.
 Just a few miles north of this idyll is Dryhope (pronounced Dreep).

 Scottish history records that during the Golden Years of the reign of Alexander III the wool trade through Berwick flourished with both Flemish and German cloth factories being established in Berwick.
 The noted Historian Simon Schama describes Scotland during Alexander' reign as a flourishing Kingdom.
 The prosperous maritime port cities from Aberdeen in the north to Berwick in the south, shipped hides and wool and housed the same mix of local artisans and foreign merchants and established a place in the dynamic trading economy of the North Sea.